 MRI is a safe, noninvasive test that creates detailed pictures of organs and tissues and doesn't require use of radiation or iodine contrast.
 Cardiac MRI creates images of the heart as it's beating, producing both still and moving pictures of the heart and major blood vessels.

 Cardiac MRI is a common test.
 It's used to diagnose and evaluate a number of diseases and conditions, including:

-- Pericarditis (a condition in which the membrane, or sac, around your heart is inflamed)
+- Pericarditis (a condition in which the membrane, or sac, around the heart is inflamed)

 MRI Stress Test

-A stress test can detect the following problems, which may suggest that your heart isn't getting enough blood during exercise.
+A stress test can detect the following problems:

 A stress test also may be used to assess other problems, such as heart valve disease or heart failure.